Compounding: Regulation in the United States

 In the United States, compounding pharmacies are licensed and regulated by states.
-National standards have been created by Pharmacy Compounding Accreditation Board (PCAB), however, obtaining accreditation is not mandatory and inspections for compliance occur only every three years.
-The Food and Drug Administration (FDA) has authority to regulate "manufacturing" of pharmaceutical products–which applies when drug products are not made or modified as to be tailored in some way to the individual patient–regardless of whether this is done at a factory or at a pharmacy.
+National standards have been created by the Pharmacy Compounding Accreditation Board (PCAB), however, obtaining accreditation is not mandatory and inspections for compliance occur only every three years.
+The Food and Drug Administration (FDA) has authority to regulate "manufacturing" of pharmaceutical products—which applies when drug products are not made or modified as to be tailored in some way to the individual patient—regardless of whether this is done at a factory or at a pharmacy.

 In the Drug Quality and Security Act (DQSA) of 2013 (H.R.
 3204), Congress amended the Federal Food, Drug, and Cosmetic Act (FFDCA) to clarify limits of FDA jurisdiction over patient-specific compounding, and to provide an optional pathway for "non-traditional" or bulk compounders to operate.
 The law established that pharmacies compounding only "patient-specific" preparations made in response to a prescription (503A pharmacies) cannot be required to obtain FDA approval for such products, as they will remain exclusively under state-level pharmacy regulation.
 At the same time, section 503B of the law regulates "outsourcing facilities" which conduct bulk compounding or are used as outsourcing for compounding by other pharmacies.
 These outsourcing facilities can be explicitly authorized by the Food and Drug Administration under specified circumstances, while being exempted from certain requirements otherwise imposed on mass-producers.
-In any pharmacy, compounding is not permitted for a drug product that is "essentially a copy" of a mass-produced drug product, however outsourcing pharmacies are subject to a broader definition of "essentially a copy".
+In any pharmacy, compounding is not permitted for a drug product that is "essentially a copy" of a mass-produced drug product; however, outsourcing pharmacies are subject to a broader definition of "essentially a copy".
 For traditional/patient-specific compounding, 503A's definition of "copy" retains its original focus on drug products or ultimate dosage forms rather than drug substances or active ingredients, and in any event it explicitly excludes from its definition any compounded drug product that a given patient's prescribing practitioner determines makes a "significant difference" for the patient.

 The FDA weighs the following factors in deciding whether it has authority to "exercise its discretion" to require approval for a custom-compounded drug product: